deepanshs/mrinversion/docs/getting_started.rst

     >>> f_sol_cv = s_lasso_cv.f  # best model selected using the 10-fold cross-validation

-The probability distribution of the selected model
+The plot of the selected tensor parameter distribution is shown below.

 .. plot::
     :format: doctest